 It is completely free to enter the Basilica, which makes it one of the best things to do in Budapest on a budget.
 There is also a cupola at the top of the Church where you can take in the whole city’s view for a small fee.

-The site of the Basilica used to be a theater in the 18th century until the citizens petitioned to build a Church in honor of St. Stephen, the first king of Hungary, and currently, it still houses his mummified right hand, the Szent Jobb (Holy Right Hand).
+The site of the Basilica used to be a theater in the 18th century until the citizens petitioned to build a Church in honor of St. Stephen, the first king of Hungary.
+Currently, it still houses his mummified right hand, the Szent Jobb (Holy Right Hand).

 Today, St. Stephen’s Basilica stands as one of the most significant human-made landmarks in Hungary.
-At its exterior, the church features neoclassical architecture while the interiors hold 50 different types of marbles created by various sculptors.
+The church features neoclassical architecture at its exterior, while the interiors hold 50 different types of marbles created by various sculptors.
 The interior’s decoration is a sight to behold with the array of marble columns and the intricate floor designs.
 Natural light fills the Church’s domes with the windows etched in art and the ceilings adorned with golden leaves.

 The Szechenyi Thermal baths are the most famous in Budapest and are the largest medicine baths in Europe.
 The famous pictures of people playing chess inside a hot thermal pool are taken in these thermal baths.

 The complex has 18 pools, 15 indoor and 3 outdoor, several saunas and steam baths.
 The temperature of the indoor pools varies between 18 to 38 °C. The water is supplied by two thermal springs that contain several minerals that have beneficial health properties.
 They are frequently used for their therapeutic benefits.